Sponsorship for South Australian community groups

 The Community Partnerships Program funding limit is $10,000 per partnership.

-All partnered programs and events will be evaluated upon completion.
-If participating organisations fail to deliver the agreed benefits or the evaluation is not provided within the required timeframe, the organisation may not be considered for future partnership opportunities.
+All partnered programs and events will be evaluated once delivered.
 Legally binding agreements are in place for all Community Partnerships.

 In 2020-21, we proudly supported the following organisations to deliver their water-related community projects: